-Registration is from 10:30 am - 12:15 pm on Saturday in the pop-up tent just outside of the Pawpaw Ten To enter, one must have three fruits from the same tree for samples; these must be at the Pawpaw Tent by 12:15 pm for weighing.
-Only one entry per person is permitted in this event.
+Registration and pawpaw dropoff (dropoff only if pre-registered) is 10:30 am - noon on Saturday in the pop-up tent just outside of the Pawpaw Tent.
+To enter, one must have three fruits from the same tree for samples; Only one entry per person is permitted in this event.

-To collect prize money, winners must provide scion wood or bud wood from the winning trees for use in the variety trials organized by OPGA.
+To collect prize money, winners must provide scion wood or bud wood from the winning trees for use in the variety trials organized by NAPGA.

 The Best Pawpaw Competition is the annual event that recognizes the many nuances of pawpaw flavors and characteristics abounding in select and "wild" pawpaw varieties.
 How does one talk about and describe this delicate flavor?
 What makes this a good pawpaw?
 What makes this a bad pawpaw?This year's event will include plaques and cash prizes - $100 for first prize, $75 for 2nd prize and $50 for 3rd prize, plus bragging rights.
 Fifty dollars also will be awarded to the largest pawpaw.

 Each fruit will receive a score from 1 to 5 in each of the categories below.
 The fruit with the most points wins!